Table of Contents

 - Avoid places that reflect light, such as water, sand, or concrete.

 - Don’t try to get a tan, including using tanning beds or sunlamps.

 If squamous cell carcinoma is caught early, it is usually easy to treat.
 Examine your skin once a month.
 See your family doctor right away if you find anything that looks suspicious.

 Squamous cell carcinoma treatment

 Treatment for squamous cell carcinoma depends on several factors.
 These include where the cancer is, how big it is, how far it has spread, and your general health.
-Most cases can be taken care of with a minor surgical procedure or topical treatment.
+Most cases can be taken care of with a minor surgical procedure or topical treatment (liquid, cream, or ointment).